suren-atoyan/yerevancoder.github.io/src/pages/2017-12-24-squash-commits-with-git/index.md

 * ea1a7e8 add topological sort
 ```

 That's it!
-Now you have your commits squashed into one with a neat-looking history.
+Now you have your commits squashed into one with an easier to navigate history.